OpenRadioss/OpenRadioss/tools/th_to_csv/README.md

 # th_to_csv

-anim_to_vtk is an external tool to convert OpenRadioss time history files to csv format
+th_to_csv is an external tool to convert OpenRadioss time history files to csv format

 ## How to build